strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 ## Create your Bucket on Google Cloud Storage

+The bucket should be created with **fine grained** access control, as the plugin will configure uploaded files with public read access.

 ## Setting up Google authentification

 1. In the GCP Console, go to the **Create service account key** page..